Fostidich/Time-Travel/README.md

 # Time-Travel
-Extract dates from messy filenames and bring order to your folders
+Bring order to your folders by extracting dates from messy filenames
+###### Code written by Francesco Ostidich